Skip to main content

 Confirm Payment Intent

-Confirm that your customer intends to pay with current or provided payment method.
+Confirm that the customer intends to pay with the current or provided payment method.

 InputCommentsDefault